RobinM2022/alx-low_level_programming/0x02-functions_nested_loops/README.md

 File 6-abs.c has a program with a function that computes the absolute value of an integer.

-File 7-print_last_digit.c has a program with a function tha prints the last digit of a number.
+File 7-print_last_digit.c has a program with a function that prints the last digit of a number.

+File: 8-24_hours.c has a program with a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.